bcnmy/docs/docs/Modules/overview.md

 **Execution functions** execute any custom logic allowed by the account.

 There are two default execution functions - called execute and executeBatch which allow for open-ended execution that is required for AA-flow.
-Custom execution module needs to call back into Smart Account to initialize a function call from within the context of the account.
+The custom execution module needs to call back into Smart Account to initialize a function call from within the context of the account.
-Diagram below illustrates the execution flow for Modular Smart Accounts.
+The diagram below illustrates the execution flow for Modular Smart Accounts.

 ![executionModule.png](../images/modules/executionModule.png)